 ”I’m not killing anyone.”

-“Then I’ll go over to the bridge and jump into the river.”
-Most people who talk too much about suicide aren’t serious.
-Bob wasn’t kidding and I couldn’t leave him alone.
+”Then I’ll go over to the bridge and jump into the river.”
+Bob wasn’t kidding about killing himself and I couldn’t leave him alone.
 “You’re not going anywhere.”

-“Well, what the sense?
+”Well, what the sense?
 You tell me.”
-His index finger aimed at the glowing specter over Lower Manhattan.
+His index finger aimed at the funereal specter over Lower Manhattan.
 “What’s the sense?”

 ”I’ll tell a story about why you have to go on living.”